 How to Use Hickory Nuts

 You can use hickory nuts for the same things you might use pecans, walnuts, or other kinds of nuts for in baking or cooking.
-You should shell them and keep them in a bowl because the shelling process can take time.
+You should shell them and keep them in a bowl, but keep in mind that it’s a time-consuming process.

 Final Thoughts

-The best way to gather hickory nuts is to collect them from a wild tree.
-They grow well in the deciduous regions of the eastern United States.
+The best way to gather hickory nuts is to collect them from a wild tree, and luckily, they grow well in the deciduous regions of the eastern US.

 --